sdrahul07/OVER-Engineered-LAMP/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to print, remix, and bring more dramatic lighting into your world.

----

-Would you like me to turn this into a downloadable `.md` file or prep the folder structure too?